masentic-dev/miniapp-test/README.md

 - [@telegram-apps SDK](https://docs.telegram-mini-apps.com/packages/telegram-apps-sdk)
 - [Telegram UI](https://github.com/Telegram-Mini-Apps/TelegramUI)

-> The template was created using [pnpm](https://pnpm.io/).
+> The template was created using yarn.
 Therefore, it is required to use
 > it for this project as well.
 Using other package managers, you will receive a corresponding error.

 ## Install Dependencies